 With a Professional Indemnity policy that pays out on an ‘any one claim’ basis, for each and every claim you make, you are entitled to the full indemnity limit.
 So, for example, if you make two claims on a policy, you can make a claim up to 100% of the indemnity limit for each claim.

-Your Professional Indemnity insurance will cover your business for many different scenarios, including defamation, IP infringement, data or document loss and negligent misrepresentation or misstatement.
+Your Professional Indemnity insurance will cover your business for many different scenarios, including defamation, intellectual property infringement, data or document loss and negligent misrepresentation or misstatement.
 However, it’s worth remembering that no matter which type of cover you have, your insurer may refuse to cover any claim made because you’ve been reckless.

 Is there a one-size-fits-all professional indemnity insurance package?

 Because there are very different challenges faced by professionals from different fields, no single PI policy can provide universal coverage for everyone.
 That is why it’s so important to talk things through with an experienced, professional broker who understands both your profession, the challenges you face, and the specific type of professional indemnity cover that works for you.

 At Business Insurance Services, our brokers work with you to find the most effective policies from some of the UK’s largest insurance providers, including Lloyds of London.
 We’re experienced in helping both sole traders and individuals, right up to large corporations and multi-national operations.
 From family firms to globally recognised operations, we can help professionals in all walks of life to protect their assets, their finances, and their reputations.

 What is not covered on a PI insurance policy?

 Professional Indemnity insurance does have exclusions (as with any type of insurance), including intentional, dishonest, or fraudulent acts, or non-financial losses.
 To make sure your PI cover includes everything you need, talk to your broker before making a final decision.

 Please contact us should you require templates for your general risk assessments and equipment security checklists, or any other support with your risk management documents.